Martinsconsulting/Henry-Cavill-s---50-Points-Of-Advice-From-An-80-Year-Old-Man-Numbers/README.md

 How to install it:
 - Download main.py and use on your IDE
 - I used python with the following libraries:
-  -imports - pip install imports
+  - imports - pip install imports
   - BeautifulSoup - pip install beautifulsoup4

 Example usage: